Siko-wow/affliction/docs/index.md

 ```

 ## Weakaura
-I pulled this weakaura from Crix back at the start of the expansion and have edited it to my linking.
+I pulled this weakaura from Crix back at the start of the expansion and have edited it to my liking.
 It's still a WIP so I might change this from time to time.
 And sorry if things are broken!
 ```